Patrick Alavi: Compilations

-His tracks have appeared on Compilations by Ministry of Sound, Modular, Hed Kandi, Virgin, Universal Records, Kontor and many other labels worldwide.
+His tracks have appeared on compilations by Universal Music, Virgin, Modular, Ministry of Sound, Hed Kandi, Kontor and many other labels worldwide.

 Support

 Alavi has received radio airplay from DJs such as Pete Tong, Annie Mac, Kissy Sellout, Rob Da Bank, Zane Lowe, Fergie, Scott Mills, Dave Pearce and Judge Jules.

 Inspiration

-Alavi has also influenced other Djs and Producers, especially with his basslines.
+Alavi has also influenced other DJs and producers, especially with his basslines.